danvanbueren/dynamic-view-distance-controller/README.md

-# Fabric Example Mod
+# Cobalt

-## Setup
+Cobalt is a free, open-source server-side mod for Fabric that aims to dynamically improve a number of performance issues in Minecraft.

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+### PSA

-## License
+This mod is currently in active development.
+It my perform poorly or incorrectly in certain circumstances.
+As always, use at your own risk and make plenty of backups.

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+If you would like to assist development of this mod, please send me a message!
+Help is always appreciated.